hamdahass/DATA5100/weather/.ipynb_checkpoints/README-checkpoint.md

-# Weather Comparison: Seattle vs Copanhagen
+# Weather Comparison: Seattle vs Copenhagen

-> A brief description of what the project does and its purpose.
+> This project compares weather patterns between Seattle and Copenhagen using daily precipitation data from NOAA.
+Its purpose is to analyze and visualize differences between the two cities.

 ---

 ## Project Overview

-The point of this project is to to compate Seattle's weather to Copanhagen's.
+The point of this project is to compate Seattle's weather to Copanhagen's.
 I will be using data from [NOAA](https://www.ncei.noaa.gov/cdo-web/search?datasetid=GHCND) to see if the two cities are similar or different.
 By cleaning and analyzing daily precipitation data from both cities, I examined total rainfall, average precipitation, and the number of rainy days to identify similarities and differences.
 Findings show that Seattle receives more total precipitation than Copenhagen.
 I compared one station in Seattle to one station in Copenhagen, so this data is not prove that all of Seattle rains more than all of Copenhagen, just that specific station.

 - **Objective:** Compare Seattle's weather with Copenhagen's to identify similarities and differences in rainfall patterns.
 - **Domain:** Environmental.